 If you’re overwhelmed by the possibilities of reading school assembly choices, then this might be the most important webpage you visit.

-Many reading assemblies merely talk about how important reading is…and then it’s off to another magic trick or puppet routine.
+Many assemblies based on the importance of reading merely talk about reading…and then it’s off to another magic trick or puppet routine.

 The reality is your school’s classroom time is too valuable to waste to see a program where kids are told “books are good, read more” and then more fun stuff happens.